bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 As you can see, we don't have a lot of control over GitHub Pages.
 Since we can't change GitHub, we must change ourselves instead.

 An additional wrinkle is that GitHub Pages deploys your site to a subfolder.
-It will look something like `https://<user>.github.io/<project/`.
+This will look something like `https://<user>.github.io/<project>/`.
 This means that if you try to navigate to the root in your Kobweb site (i.e. `Link("/")`), or reference resources from the resource root (e.g. `/images/example.png`), the browser will think you're asking to search against `https://<user>.github.io` instead of the subdirectory!

-Because GitHub Pages requires you to put your files under `docs/`, and also because GitHub Pages serves your site under a subfolder instead of the root, you need to modify two values in your `.kobweb/conf.yaml`:
+Because GitHub Pages requires you to put your files under `docs/`, and also because it serves your site under a subfolder instead of the root, you will need to modify two values in your `.kobweb/conf.yaml`:

 ```yaml
 site: